robertkowalski/grenache/articles/udp/udp.md

 In this diagram our ISP assigns the public IP `111.111.111.111` to us.
 If someone connects to this IP, the request will arrive at our router.
 In our small local network a server is running with the IP `192.168.1.3`.
 The two arrows show a routing we set up, the port `3000` on our server is mapped to the port `1800`.
 When a request arrives at our public IP `111.111.111.111` on port `1800`, the router routes it to `192.168.1.3`, port `3000`.

-Sometimes we can’t create or maintain a routing table for technical or practical reasons.
+Sometimes we can’t manually create or maintain a routing table for technical or practical reasons.
 In those cases, we can use a practice called “UDP Holepunching”.
 With a UDP Holepunch, we let the router create the mapping.
 In the next section, we will take a closer look at it.

 ## How UDP Holepunching works

 With UDP Holepunching we let the router create the mentioned mapping for us.
 Many popular applications rely on it, its a feature used more often than we think.
-Some examples are BitTorrent but also many voice chat and video chat clients.
+One example is  BitTorrent but also many voice chat and video chat clients make use of it.

 Imagine again our server at home with a service listening on `3000`.
 Now we send a UDP packet to another server on the internet, from exact the same internal IP and port (`192.168.1.3:3000`).
 Let's say the server on the internet has the IP `8.8.8.8` and accepts data on port `1337`.
 Our router will notice the outgoing packet and remember its destination.
 Our router will also assign a new external port when it sends the packet to the external destination.
 Let's pretend the router uses the port `24000`.
 For the external server the UDP packet then comes from `111.111.111.111:24000`, but on our internal network we sent the packet from `192.168.1.3:3000`.

 Lets say our external target server now sends back a UDP packet within a short amount of time.
-Our router still remembers that we just sent out data from this port and that it was originating from `192.168.1.3:3000`.
+Our router still remembers that we just sent out data to `8.8.8.8:1337` from this port and that it was originating from `192.168.1.3:3000`.
 So it will route the packet to our local server, as a service for us.
-Now we have created a routing entry and the servers can connect to each other.
+Now we have created a routing entry and the servers can continue to send data to each other.

 ## UDP Holepunching with Grenache

-After taking a look at the problem let's see how we can solve it.
+After taking a look at the problem and the theoretical solution, let's see how we can make use of it in daily life.
 At Bitfinex we use Grenache, a tiny library for creating distributed networks.
 Grenache uses the BitTorrent protocol for peer discovery and we recently added support for Holepunching.

 The [UDP Holepunch transport for Grenache](https://github.com/bitfinexcom/grenache-nodejs-utp) makes it easy to connect services between different local networks to share data.
 A good example are IOT applications.
 It's common in the IOT world that a local server offers services that should be accessible from the public internet.